esphome/esphome-docs/esphomeyaml/components/switch/gpio.rst

           number: 25
           inverted: yes

-And to create momentary switches, for example switches that toggle a pin for a moment, use :doc:`template switches <template>`:
+To create momentary switches, for example switches that toggle a pin for a moment, you can use :doc:`template switches <template>`.

+An example that uses a single relay to activate a remote control button.
+The button can only start or stop the motor of the gate.
+In itself, the button or remote can not know if it opens or closes the gate.
+The relay simulates the button press for 500ms.

 .. code-block:: yaml